corentingosselin/akkor-hotel/README.md

 ## Development server

 Run `nx serve backend` for a dev server.
+Navigate to http://localhost:4000/.
+The app will automatically reload if you change any of the source files.

+Run `nx serve frontend` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace

 Run `nx graph` to see a diagram of the dependencies of the projects.

+## Running akkor hotel application

+Install docker, you can use docker desktop: https://www.docker.com/products/docker-desktop/
+Install pnpm: `npm i pnpm`
+Execute this command: `pnpm run start`

+Now you can connect to the frontend: http://localhost:8080

+You can access to the api documentation here: http://localhost:4000/api

 ## Running tests

+If you started the app with pnpm run start, you must stop the containers before running test.
+You can use: `pnpm run docker:stop`

 1. Start the test containers first with: `pnpm run docker:test`
 2. Then run tests: `nx affected:test`

-## Running akkor hotel application

-Execute this command: `npm run start`

-## Resolve cached circular dependencies

-`nx reset `
-This command will force lint all the project to remove errors/warnings complaining about circular dependencies for example
-`nx run-many --target=lint --all --parallel --force`